wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 Text spoken in its videos are highlighted in a panel on the right (like Lynda/LinkedIn).

-The site specializes in enabling you to use Drupal for web content mangement, at $29 a month.
+The site specializes in enabling you to use Drupal for web content management, at $29 a month.

 ### Skillshare.com